esper-io/esper-cli/README.md

 # Esper CLI

-This package provides a unified command line interface to Esper API Services.
+This package provides a unified command line interface to the Esper API Services.

 Current stable release versions are